smat-dev/jinni/DESIGN.md

     *   Utilizes `os.walk(topdown=True)` for recursive traversal starting from one or more target paths provided by the user.
     *   Symbolic links encountered during traversal will be **skipped**.
    *   **Filtering (Dynamic Rule Application):**
-       *   Determines a `rule_discovery_root` (common ancestor of targets or CWD).
+       *   Determines the `walk_target_path` (explicit target directory or project root).
+This path serves as the root for rule discovery and path matching.
+       *   Determines the `output_rel_root` (explicit project root or common ancestor) for final output path relativity.
-       *   For each directory visited during `os.walk`:
+       *   For each directory visited during `os.walk` starting from `walk_target_path`:
-           *   If overrides are active (CLI `--overrides` or MCP `rules`): Uses a pre-compiled `PathSpec` based exclusively on the provided override rules (built-in defaults and `.contextfiles` are ignored).
+           *   If overrides are active (CLI `--overrides` or MCP `rules`): Uses a pre-compiled `PathSpec` based exclusively on the provided override rules.
+Path matching is relative to `walk_target_path`.
-           *   If no overrides: Finds relevant `.contextfiles` from `rule_discovery_root` down to the current directory, loads rules, combines with defaults, and compiles a `PathSpec` specific to that directory's context.
+           *   If no overrides: Finds relevant `.contextfiles` from `walk_target_path` down to the current directory, loads rules, combines with defaults, and compiles a `PathSpec` specific to that directory's context.
+Path matching is relative to `walk_target_path`.
        *   Applies the active `PathSpec` to filter files and prune subdirectories.
-       *   **Explicit Target Inclusion:** Explicitly provided file targets are always processed (subject to binary/size checks), bypassing rule checks.
-Explicitly provided directory targets ensure traversal starts within them, but files/subdirectories found during the walk are still subject to rule checks relative to the rule discovery root.
+       *   **Explicit Target Inclusion:** Explicitly provided file targets bypass rule checks (but not binary/size checks).
+Explicitly provided directory targets become the `walk_target_path` (root for rule discovery/matching).
        *   Handles `list_only` flag.
 *   **File Reading:**
     *   Attempts multiple encodings (UTF-8, Latin-1, CP1252).